shanumas/know/README.md

 - Advanced comment-centric queries using LangChain tool, especially for digging through comments

 **Key Takeaway**
-    -It was easy to this assignment because I build 3 chatbots I worked at 2 different companies in the past.
-    -They were hard to build and maintain because they were of python backend and react.js frontend and weaviate for vector store
+    -It was easy to this assignment because I build 3 chatbots I worked at 2 different companies in the past -But spent a lot of time on ETL, specially with youtube data extraction -They were hard to build and maintain because they were of python backend and react.js frontend and weaviate for vector store
     -Since this one is built with Streamlit, it was relatively easy